eslint/eslint/docs/developer-guide/working-with-plugins.md

 ## Create a Plugin

+The easiest way to start creating a plugin is to use the [Yeoman generator](https://npmjs.com/package/generator-eslint).
+The generator will guide you through setting up the skeleton of a plugin.

+### Rules in Plugins

-The module must export an object with a `rules` property.
+If your plugin has rules, then it must export an object with a `rules` property.
 This `rules` property should be an object containing a key-value mapping of rule ID to rule.
 The rule ID does not have to follow any naming convention (so it can just be `dollar-sign`, for instance).

 ```js
 module.exports = {